 California Penal Code Section 496 – Receiving Stolen Property

-The crime of “receiving stolen property” is described under California Penal Code Section 496.
-This statute makes it a crime to receive property knowing it was stolen or obtained by extortion.
+California Penal Code Section 496 outlines the serious offense of “receiving stolen property.”
+This statute deems it a crime to knowingly receive property that has been stolen or obtained through extortion.

 Penal Code 496(a) receiving stolen property is typically changed along with other theft offenses such as burglary, embezzlement, grand theft, petty theft, robbery, or shoplifting.

-It's important to note there is no legal requirement you took the property for personal gain; rather a PC 496(a) crime occurs once you knowingly take control of stolen property.
+It's important to note that there is no legal requirement that you took the property for personal gain; rather, a PC 496(a) crime occurs once you knowingly take control of stolen property.

-A common example of receiving stolen property in Los Angeles County includes a situation where someone commits a burglary from a store, then tells his friend how he obtained the merchandise, and then asks them to hide it in their home until he can sell it.
+A common example of receiving stolen property in Los Angeles County is when someone commits a burglary from a store, tells his friends how he obtained the merchandise, and asks them to hide it in their home until he can sell it.

 In this example, the friend could be charged with receiving stolen property because they knowingly received and concealed stolen property.

-If the value of the property is $950 or less, it's a misdemeanor crime.
-If the value is greater than $950, then it's a “wobbler,” meaning the prosecutor has the discretion to file the case as either a misdemeanor or felony crime.
+If the property's value is $950 or less, it's a misdemeanor crime.
+If it's greater than $950, it's a “wobbler,” meaning the prosecutor has the discretion to file the case as either a misdemeanor or felony crime.

 Definition of PC 496(a) Receiving Stolen Property in California